-Subject: Japanese
+Japanese

-Length of Course: Whole Year
+Whole Year

-Pre-Requisites: Successful Completion of Year 9 Japanese or an equivalent background in the language Is preferred.
+Successful Completion of Year 9 Japanese or an equivalent background in the language Is preferred.

-Course Leads to: SACE Stage 1 Japanese
+SACE Stage 1 Japanese

-Communication-centred and activity based, Japanese will try to integrate language and culture in a way that makes learning interesting and useful.
+Communication-cent red and activity based, Japanese will try to integrate language and culture in a way that makes learning interesting and useful.
 The course will prepare students to read and write Japanese script, with fluency and understanding.
 Students will be given the opportunity to converse with native Japanese speakers e.g. exchange students / visitors from Japan.
 Activities include: cooking, film study, calligraphy and excursions.
 Students will be expected to borrow textbooks from the school.